 Eligible animals will have a “Slumber Party” card on their kennels.
 Ask your Adoption Counselor or Matchmaker for details.

 HSSC does not maintain a waiting list because we have no way to guarantee what animals will be available or when.
 We encourage those looking to adopt to regularly visit our available dogs and cats pages.
 Keep an open mind, too.
 We regularly see adopters fall in love with animals they never considered until they visited the shelter.
 Our Adoption Counselors and Matchmakers are excellent at helping your find the dog or cat who is right for you.

-You are welcome to browse our available animals during open hours, but you will be required to fill out the Adoption Questionnaire PDF before doing so.
+Anyone viewing animals will be required to fill out the Adoption Questionnaire PDF before doing so.
 If you do not end up adopting that day, you can keep your completed questionnaire to save time on your next visit.

 There is always an adjustment period with a new pet, especially if you have other pets in the home.
 HSSC can help you manage the adjustment.
 Several handouts are available in the Adoption Center and in our Pet Health & Safety section.

 If you have any questions, issues, or concerns about your pet once you get home, please contact us.
 Your Adoption Counselor can ease the transition and can refer you to our K-9 Behavior Coordinators or Feline Specialist.

 Make sure to schedule any follow-up appointments, including your complimentary first exam at the Animal Clinic of the Humane Society of Sarasota County.
 Your exam expires 30 days from adoption, and there may be a 1-2 week wait, so we recommend you make your appointment soon after adoption.
 Call 941.364.3605 to schedule your appointment.

 If an adopted animal turns out to not be a good fit, the animal may be returned to HSSC within 30 days of adoption, space permitting.
 There is no fee to return, but the original adoption fee will not be refunded.